quixio/quix-streams/docs/producer.md

 It will also help the `Application` instance to validate if the topic exists.
 If there is no such topic, by default, the `Application` will try to create it with the default parameters.

-See here://LINK to learn more about the Topic objects and available serialization formats.
+To learn more about the Topic objects and available serialization formats, see [Managing Kafka Topics](/docs/quix-streams/advanced/topics/) and [Serialization and Deserialization](/docs/quix-streams/advanced/serialization/) pages.

 ```python
 # Define a topic "my_topic" with JSON serialization